-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 French candle brand Diptyque has earned itself a cult status in the beauty and wellness sphere, counting Meghan Markle, Beyoncé and Kerry Washington as fans.

-It’s one of the pricier calendars – for example, its 2020 one cost £320 – so if you have a bigger budget, it might be the perfect splurge.
+It’s typically one of the pricier calendars and, just like in 2020, this year’s offering will cost £320 – so if you have a bigger budget, it might be the perfect splurge.

-Last year it launched on 20 October, at Selfridges and via the Diptyque website, featuring the Christmas collection that was designed by Parisian artist and graphic designer, Ugo Gattoni.

-It was an eclectic mix of full-size and small candles, room sprays, scented objects and the famous carousel candle – a silver ornament that spins itself from the heat of the flame.
-We’ve got all our fingers and toes crossed that 2021 will be a knockout too.
-Keep checking this page for all the updates.
+Set to launch on 15 October, Diptyque’s 2021 calendar is filled with an eclectic mix of full-size and small candles, room sprays, perfumes and the famous carousel candle – a gold ornament that spins itself from the heat of the flame.

 Espa